 ...the standard cosmological model finds itself in the unpalatable situation of explaining most observations using concepts that are little, or not at all, understood.
 It is therefore reasonable to investigate possible alternatives to the standard model, which may in the end turn up to be just an impressive fit to the data using a relatively limited number of parameters.

-As an alternative to the Standard Model, the Dirac-Milne Universe is equivalent to an open empty universe that is neither accelerating nor decelerating and is said to contain as much matter as antimatter provided that antimatter is a negative mass allowing repulsive gravity.
+As an alternative to the Standard Model, the Dirac-Milne Universe is equivalent to an open empty universe that is neither accelerating nor decelerating and is said to contain as much matter as antimatter, provided that antimatter is a negative mass allowing repulsive gravity.
 New antimatter gravity experiments, such as ALPHA-g, AEgIS, and Gbar, are underway at CERN, the European Organization for Nuclear Research.

 Another alternative is that the original antimatter created in the Big Bang is now contained within the stable composite leptons, the electrons and neutrinos, and the stable composite quarks, the weak eigenstate up and down quarks that comprise the protons and neutrons, within the hydrogen, helium and heavier atoms of the universe.
 Despite the lack of findings by the first mission of the Alpha Magnetic Spectrometer (AMS) over 15 years ago, another experiment under development, the General Antiparticle Spectrometer (GAPS), is designed to detect low-energy antimatter.
 One may wonder whether what we observed as a matter-antimatter asymmetry can be understood within the framework of a multiverse.
-Salvador J. Robles-Pérez suggests in his 2019 paper the possibility of two expanding universes from the point of view of their internal inhabitants, who identify matter with the particles that move in their spacetime and antimatter with the particles that move in the symmetric universe.
+Salvador J. Robles-Pérez suggests in his 2019 paper the possibility of two expanding universes from the point of view of their internal inhabitants.
+The latter identifies matter with the particles that move in their spacetime and antimatter with the particles that move in the symmetric universe.

 Finding a link between the abstract world of a philosopher's mind and the theoretical universe of a physicist is a poet's dream.
-In the language of time and space, the expression "phantom divide" evokes a Buddhist image of the middle way of emptiness defined as the crossroads between existence and non-existence, as a way to transcend a false dualism between being and non-being.
-At the root of reality lies the absence of dualistic entities and the entity that is the absence Of such entities - this is what characterizes emptiness...Whatever is dependent co-arisen That is explained to be emptiness.
+In the language of time and space, the expression "phantom divide" evokes a Buddhist image of the middle way of emptiness, defined as the crossroads between existence and non-existence, as a way to transcend a false dualism between being and non-being.
+At the root of reality lies the absence of dualistic entities and the entity that is the absence Of such entities - this characterizes emptiness...Whatever is dependent on co-arisen is explained to be emptiness.
 That, being a dependent designation, Is itself the middle way.

-On a more down-to-earth level, I see the language of space and time being part of a larger discussion on space exploration.
+On a more down-to-earth level, I see the language of space and time being part of a more extensive discussion on space exploration.
 While most efforts are focused on a space race aimed at asserting one country’s strategic position beyond Earth in a rush to build the first lunar base and to plan and eventually fully carry through the exploitation of space mineral resources in partnership with private entities, I dream of another perspective that would strive to unify space and time and help find balance in our Universe.
-I dream of a “Center that collapses time and space into a single unified entity” (Clara Sue Kidwell, “So far and Yet So Near”, American Indian Places, p.210), a fusion of space and time.
+I dream of a “Center that collapses time and space into a single unified entity” (Clara Sue Kidwell, “So far and Yet So Near,” American Indian Places, p.210), a fusion of space and time.

 The mind of a poet can be erratic.
-My head spins as my thoughts try to keep up with the pace at which images pop in my brain.
+My head spins as my thoughts try to keep up with the pace at which images pop into my brain.
 A change of perspective has occurred in the flow of things and events.